 Millions of East Coast residents have been watching Hurricane Florence.
 But you don’t have to turn your life into a disaster zone just because it’s chaos outside!
+Check our tips for hurricane safety to keep you and your family secure.

 Here are some tips to keep your sanity: